OfficeDev/Excel-Add-in-Generate-CSV/README.md

 ### Visual Studio version
 1. Copy the project to a local folder and open the TeacherCSVGenerator.sln in Visual Studio.
 2. Press F5 to build and deploy the sample add-in.
-Excel launches and the add-in opens in a task pane to the right of a blank worksheet, as shown in the following figure.
+Excel launches and the add-in opens in a task pane to the right of a blank worksheet, as shown in the following screenshot.

   ![Excel CSV Generator Sample](Images/ScreenCap1.PNG)

-3. Select an online classroom management service from the the dropdown list
+3. Select an online classroom management service from the drop-down list
-4. Add a student roster table using the **Make roster** button and see the table created in the active worksheet.
+4. Add a student roster table by using the **Make roster** button and look at the table created in the active worksheet.

   ![College Budget Tracker Sample](Images/ScreenCap3.PNG)
-5. Add students to the roster by filling the cells in rows below the table header.
+5. Add students to the roster by filling in the cells in rows below the table header.
-6. Use Excel's export feature to save the worksheet as a .csv file.
+6. Use the export feature in Excel to save the worksheet as a .csv file.
 This file is in the right format to be imported into the service of your choice.

 ### Learn more